Benjamin Kofi Quashie

 Benjamin Kofi Quashie (born 1 May 1982) is Ghana's High Commissioner to South Africa.
-He was appointed and commissioned by President John Dramani Mahama on 2nd October, 2025.
+He was appointed and commissioned by President John Dramani Mahama on 2 October 2025.
 With his appointment, Benjamin has concurrent accreditation to Eswatini, Mauritius, Mozambique, Lesotho, and Seychelles.

 Family life

-Ben is the last of four siblings brought up by their parents who did all sort of jobs to fend for their children.
+Ben is the last of four siblings.

 Politics

 Benjamin served as the Council of Elders chair of the Ghanaian National Democratic Congress in South Africa.
 While the NDC was in opposition, he was a strong critic of the New Patriotic Party government led by President Nana Akufo-Addo, and following the NDC victory in the 2024 Ghanaian general election he has been a firm believer in the John Mahama administration.
 He has been particular about the previous government's fight against illegal mining, popularly known in Ghana as galamsey, which he has often described as a failed attempt.
 Benjamin believes that the current president has the fight against galamsey at heart and will do everything in his power to stop the canker.

 In June 2025, he was appointed by President John Dramani Mahama as Ghana's High Commissioner to South Africa and later commissioned in October.
-Benjamin’s appointment as High Commissioner to South Africa at age 43 is seen by many as the dawn of a new era in Ghanaian politics, with some describing it as a deliberate effort by President Mahama to introduce youthful personalities into Ghana’s diplomatic missions.
+Benjamin's appointment as High Commissioner to South Africa at age 43 is seen by many as the dawn of a new era in Ghanaian politics, with some describing it as a deliberate effort by President Mahama to introduce youthful personalities into Ghana's diplomatic missions.

-Philanthropy and Business
+Philanthropy and business

 Benjamin is the founder and executive chairman of the BKQ Foundation, which provides relief services to persons living in deprived communities in Ghana.
 Through the BKQ Foundation, Benjamin has embarked on several projects aimed at ameliorating the sufferings of deprived persons and communities in Ghana.
 These include, but not limited to, the Demonstration School for the Deaf at Mampong.
 The foundation also donated an electric wheel chair to Wonder Ahialome, a young boy who was born disabled and had to walk several kilometers to school with the aid of crutches.

 He is also group chairman for Allied Consortiums.

-As a Senior Fellow of the African Youth Chamber, Benjamin has been a driving force in championing youth-centered policies across the continent.
-He has worked tirelessly to ensure that young people have a meaningful voice in policy decisions, while fostering partnerships between governments, private institutions, and international organizations.

-But his impact goes beyond diplomacy and philanthropy.
-He is also a successful entrepreneur, leading a thriving group of companies that operate both in Ghana and abroad.
-In his previous role as Executive Director of the Commonwealth Youth Chamber, he represented young people from 56 Commonwealth nations, advocating for youth empowerment, leadership, and entrepreneurship.

-His passion for creating opportunities led him to launch a flagship entrepreneurship programme that has helped more than 500 young innovators start and grow their businesses, underscoring his deep commitment to sustainable development and economic transformation across Africa.